trpc-group/trpc-cpp/docs/en/prometheus_metrics.md

 # Enable prometheus

-By default, tRPC-Cpp does not compile related code with prometheus.
+By default, tRPC-Cpp framework does not compile related code with prometheus.
 To enable it, users need to add the relevant compilation options during program compilation.

 ## Bazel

 Add the `"trpc_include_prometheus"` compilation option during Bazel compilation.

-For example, add it in .bazelrc file.
+For example, add it in `.bazelrc` file.

 ```sh
 build --define trpc_include_prometheus=true